backdrop-contrib/lateral/README.md

 - Choose the font - three options available
 - Color module support: choose one of the presets or create your own

+By default the hero block on the home page has a beautiful background image.
+But you may have a better one.
+Changing is easy - open the block form with the block's contextual dropdown menu, upload your own image, save the block.

 ## Installation

 - Install this theme using the official [Backdrop CMS instructions](https://backdropcms.org/guide/themes)